A User-driven Design Framework for Robotaxi: METHOD

 \subsubsection{Participant recruitment}

 The eligibility criterion required participants to have taken a robotaxi ride within the past six months.
 We chose this time window to balance the currency of robotaxi practices with recall quality and sample size.
-Because robotaxi systems are rapidly evolving, this period allows us to capture experiences that reflect relatively recent system capabilities and practices, while also reducing the risk of recall decay.
-At the same time, a shorter time window would have substantially constrained participant recruitment and limited the diversity of experiences represented in the study.

-Given that robotaxi services are currently deployed only in a limited number of cities \cite{ponyaiweb,waymoservice}, we recruited participants through broad social media channels to reach users across multiple urban contexts.
-In particular, we advertised the study on popular social media platforms in China that are commonly used for sharing and receiving everyday experiences, such as Rednote and WeChat.
+We situated our study in China, one of the most active regions for robotaxi development and deployment~\cite{ponyai,ApolloGo,WeRide}.
+Given that commercial robotaxi services were deployed only in a limited number of cities at the time of study, we recruited participants through broad social media channels to reach users across multiple urban contexts.
+In particular, we advertised the study on popular social media platforms in China that were commonly used for sharing and receiving everyday experiences, such as Rednote and WeChat.
 We also employed a snowball sampling strategy \cite{biernacki1981snowball}.
 In the recruitment advertisements, we introduced the research topic, interview format, and approximate interview duration, and provided a link and QR code to a screening survey for interested participants.
-The screening survey collected basic demographic information such as age, gender, and contact information, and robotaxi-related background such as whether participants had taken a robotaxi ride within the past six months, the robotaxi platform(s) used, city of use and number of rides.
-The screening process took only a few minutes to complete.
-When we had recruited around 15 users, we observed that their responses had reached saturation.
-We then recruited four additional users to confirm this observation, after which we stopped recruitment.
+The screening survey collected basic demographic information such as age, gender, and contact information, as well as robotaxi-related background information such as whether participants had taken a robotaxi ride within the past six months, the robotaxi platform(s) used, city of use, and number of rides, which enabled us to recruit participants with diverse demographic and usage backgrounds.
+Recruitment, interviews, and analysis were conducted on an iterative basis.
+When we had interviewed around 15 users, we observed that their responses had reached thematic saturation.
+We then recruited three additional users to confirm this observation and then stopped recruitment.
 In total, we interviewed 18 users between October and November 2025.